LilDaniel0/LilDaniel0/README.md

 💻 **`Data Scientist | Machine Learning | Deep Learning | AI Agent Builder `**

-I’m build the solutions help YOUR bissnes to automage almost everything using **Python, n8n, Machine Learning, and Data Visualization**.
+I’m build the solution that help YOUR business to automate almost everything using **Python, n8n, Machine Learning, and Data Visualization**.
-Currently working real-world projects to master every skill of **Data Science**.
+Currently working on real-world projects to master every skill of a **Data Scientist**.

 ---